aman1002/Chatterbot/README.md

  2. Run *main.py*
  3. Demo will be live at [http://localhost:5000/](http://localhost:5000/)

-The chatbot is made using Chatterbot library of pythonand trained on its english corpus.
+The chatbot is made using Chatterbot library of python and trained on its english corpus.
 Its live at:  http://chatterbox.pythonanywhere.com/